fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

 ### 4. Execute the HumanCounterPro (the People Tracking application).
 ---

 The configuration of HumanCounterPro is described in the XML files that exist in ``PeopleTracking_v200\PeopleTracking`` (``Store*.xml`` and ``HumanCounterPro.xml``).
 Since these XML files are loaded when the application is launched, it is possible to do any configuration by modifying these XML files.
-In this instruction, modify the required ``StoreTof.xml`` and ``HumanCounterPro.xml`` (it is not necessary if just running HumanCounterPro.exe, but it is necessary in case of doing socket communication).
+In these instructions, modify the required ``StoreTof.xml`` and ``HumanCounterPro.xml`` (it is not necessary if just running HumanCounterPro.exe, but it is necessary in case of doing socket communication).

 <br/>